aesatchien/FRC2429_2025/gui_refactor/README.md

 ### 2. Update the Configuration

 -   Open `config.py`.
+-   **Shortcut for Commands:** If you are adding a standard command indicator, simply add the command name to the `COMMAND_LIST` list in `config.py`.
+The configuration will be auto-generated.
 -   Add a new entry to the `WIDGET_CONFIG` dictionary.
 The key should be a descriptive name, and the value is a dictionary defining its properties.

 **Example: Adding a new command indicator tile:**